Birdseye Speedwell Flower

 How to Control Speedwell in your lawn.

-Cultural and chemical control will remove Speedwell from your lawn and turfgrass.
+Cultural and chemical control will control Speedwells in your lawn and turfgrass.
+Autumn is an ideal time carry out control of this perennial weed.

 • Cut at the right height for your turf grass.